zinoviosDev/mapstruct-inheritance-example/README.md

 # mapstruct-inheritance-example
-This mapstruct example shows you a way, how to implement a mapping from a model with a type hierarchy using Mapstruct @InheritConfiguration on MapperConfigs.
+This mapstruct example shows, how to implement a mapping from a model with a type hierarchy using Mapstruct @InheritConfiguration on MapperConfigs.

 Please check the [mapstruct documentation](http://mapstruct.org/documentation/stable/reference/html).